-Children learn not only through real life experience but vicariously through media exposure which defines our culture and shapes our norms.
-Exposure to television programming profoundly affects how children view their world.
+Children learn not only through real-life experience but vicariously through media exposure which defines our culture and shapes our norms.
+Exposure to television, video games, and social media profoundly affect how children view their world.
 Adults who care about children developing positive life skills need to be aware of the various messages and ideals being conveyed to children.

 As early as 1984, the American Academy of Pediatrics cautioned adults concerning the potential of television viewing to promote violence, obesity, sexual activity, drug use, and ethnic stereotyping.
 The Academy’s Policy Statement in 1995 confirmed that frequent viewers become desensitized to violence and believe that violence is a justifiable response to problems and that television viewing is related to obesity and lower academic performance.

 According to the Academy, by age eighteen the average American teenager will have spent more time watching television than learning in the classroom.
 Also, they will have seen an estimated 360,000 advertisements that are often misleading and exploitive.